Ben-Hampson/Tradebot/README.md

 * SQLite database to hold price data, indicator data, and a forecast for each instrument
 * Customisable strategy and position-sizing
 * Telegram bot to report updates and trade decisions
+* Continuous Deployment: Builds image, pushes to Docker, and updates deployment on the server.

 ## How It Works
 An overview of the business logic in `/src/`: